 When the trigger point is mild, people complain of a headache and run their hand up and down the back of their head on one side.
 They often complain of a bigger area of pain and are surprised at how small the area is that they are actually touching.

 They often do not know why or how this happened, unless there was an incident that whipped their head around such as car accident or a fall onto their back while holding their head up.
 In these cases of trauma, other patterns usually need to be sorted out as well.
 I have created this headache by working with a screen that is high on the wall in front of me.
 After hours of doing so, my head will start to get itchy and tingly before a headache comes on.
 It can also be caused by laying the top of the neck on the edge of a hard surface, e.g., washing hair in the sink at a salon.

 At this point, the greater occipital nerve has become entrapped, and people are more concerned with the tingling than with the headache.
+This condition occurs in the small percentage of people that have the nerve piercing the semispinalis capitis muscle.
+Most people get the more common headache at the back of the head that appears as a focused line across the base of the head.
 It is interesting to see how much they will unconsciously touch the back of their head while talking.

 This site is undergoing changes.
 Starting in early 2020, we began changing the format of the posts to include more extensive self-care, illustrations, therapist notes, anatomy, and protocols.
 We’d love your feedback.
 We are adding posts and converting the old posts as quickly as time permits.